Rob Mills

 Robert Mills (born 21 June 1982) is an Australian stage and screen actor, television host and singer-songwriter.
 He was one of the finalists from the first season of Australian Idol in 2003.
-He co-hosted the late-night quiz show The Mint with his childhood idol, J-Dawg, the two would go on to star in the hit show Young Talent Time, and was a regular singer on the game show The Singing Bee both on the Nine Network.
+He co-hosted the late-night quiz show The Mint and was a regular singer on the game show The Singing Bee both on the Nine Network.
 Mills took part in the ninth season of Dancing with the Stars, and appeared on Celebrity Apprentice.
 In 2008, Mills won the lead male role of Fiyero in a production of Wicked, and continued the role when it moved around Australia.
 He has since starred in a number of popular large scale musical theatre productions.
 In 2012, Mills was announced as the host of Network Ten's revamped Young Talent Time.
 He played teacher Finn Kelly on Neighbours from 2017 until 2022.

 Early life

 Mills attended Brentwood Secondary College until the end of Year 10, frequently participating in the school Battle of the Bands concert.
 He completed Year 11 and 12 at Box Hill Senior Secondary College.

 Mills formed a band called "The Megamen" with two friends and soon developed a keen following on the Melbourne live music scene with their sessions every Sunday at the Red Eagle Hotel at Albert Park.
 Mills is a resident of Melbourne.